Niccolò di Giovanni Fiorentino

 The grave of Ser Vittore Cappello in the Church of Saint Helen in Venice, made by Niccolò Fiorentino.

 Niccolò di Giovanni Fiorentino (Croatian: Nikola Firentinac) called Nicolas of Florence (1418 in Bagno a Ripoli – 1506 in Šibenik), was an Italian Renaissance sculptor and architect, active in Venice and Dalmatia.

+Biography

 He is best known by his work on the Šibenik Cathedral of St James, in 1455.
 After the death of Giorgio da Sebenico, Niccolò finished the cathedral and its original stone dome, following the original plans of Giorgio.